Malpasset Dam: Disaster

-Signs of an imminent collapse began in November 1959: a "trickle of clear water observed high on the right [side]" and then cracks noticed later in the month in the concrete apron at the dam toe.
+Signs of an imminent collapse began in November 1959; a "trickle of clear water [was] observed high on the right [side]" and then cracks were noticed later in the month in the concrete apron at the dam toe.

-The dam was breached at 21:13 on December 2, 1959.
-The break was partially due to rainfall and thus the rising level of water; by noon on 2 December 1959 the reservoir had reached its maximum level.
-The guardian André Ferro asked for permission to release the excess water and was denied the ability to do so until 6pm of that day.
+The dam was breached at 21:13 on 2 December 1959.
+The break was partially due to rainfall and thus the rising level of water; by noon on 2 December, the reservoir had reached its maximum level.
+The guardian André Ferro asked for permission to release the excess water and was denied the ability to do so until 18:00 of that day.
 By then, the amount of water was so high that it took three hours to release only a few centimetres of water.
 The entire wall then collapsed with only a few blocks remaining on the right bank.
 Pieces of the dam are still scattered throughout the area.

 The breach created a massive dam-break wave, or wall of water, 40 m high and moving at 70 km/h, destroying two small villages, Malpasset and Bozon, the highway construction site, and in 20 minutes, still standing 3 m high, reaching Fréjus.
 The water was recorded traveling at speeds up to 70 km/h with large chunks of the concrete wall some weighing up to 600 t.
-Various small roads and railroad tracks were also destroyed, water flooding the western half of Fréjus and finally reaching the sea.
+Various small roads and railroad tracks were also destroyed, with water flooding the western half of Fréjus and finally reaching the sea.

-It was reported that the death toll of the dam breach was 423, with 135 children under the age of 15, 15 minors between 15 and 21 years old, 134 men, 112 women, and 27 individuals who were never identified.
+The death toll of the dam breach was reported as 423, with 135 children under the age of 15, 15 minors between 15 and 21 years old, 134 men, 112 women, and 27 individuals who were never identified.
 Additionally, 79 children were orphaned and 83 people were injured.
 Other damage included 155 buildings destroyed, 796 buildings damaged, and 1350 ha destroyed, the amount of destruction totaling about 425 million euros in 2010 terms.
 The damage amounted to an equivalent total of US$68 million.
-The event also ushered in the practice of posthumous marriage in France for civilians as many women who lost their fiancés were granted the right to marry them after death.
+The event also ushered in the practice of posthumous marriage in France for civilians, as many women who lost their fiancés were granted the right to marry them after death.

 Some 1959 postage stamps had a flood surcharge imprinted on them, to raise money for flood victims.